LogstonEducation/PDL-Advanced-SQL-Material-Prep/COCKROACHDB.md

    already, create a free Serverless cluster.
 After you create your cluster you will be shown a "Connection Info" modal with means of connecting your cluster based on OS.
 If you are on a linux (eg. Debian, Ubuntu) machine, ensure you've changed "Choose your OS" to linux.
-Copy and run, all three steps listed to insure you can connect to the cluster.
+Copy and run all three steps listed to ensure you can connect to the cluster.

 1. Once you know you can connect to your cluster, navigate back to Cockroachlabs.cloud and to the "SQL users" page for your cluster.
 Change the